nearit/Android-SDK/README.md

 This is the NearIt Android SDK.
 With this component you can integrate the NearIt services into your app to engage with your users.

-- This is a pre-release software and features can change.

 ## Features ##

 * NearIt services integration